-This lesson plan will focus on using gerunds and infinitives to talk about hobbies in English but the activities in this lesson plan can be easily adapted to teach gerunds and infinitives using other target language.
+This lesson plan will focus on using gerunds and infinitives to talk about hobbies in English, but the activities in this lesson plan can be easily adapted to teach gerunds and infinitives using another target language.

 Gerunds and Infinitives Lesson Plan